HyVar/gentoo_to_mspl/README.md

 TODO:
 ------------------------
  sys-apps/kbd-2.0.3 can not be disinstalled

- makefile that will clean and all operations

- amd64 as default in script sh setup-guest.sh

  Both: change world structure file to allow user to disinstall packages + extend capabilities (version,slots)

  Michael: correct generation of world from gentoo also translating the profile in hyvarrec

  Both: find a way to deal with necessary packages (should be easy), and global use flags preference (more complex)

- Michael:  (packages are not separted by space for jacopo) The constraint in md5-cache are well translated (new lines and commas)

- Michael: refactor of the translation
- Note that here some dependencies are duplicated (e.g., dev-lang/perl:=[-build(-)] in app-text/po4a-0.45-r3) To minimize the work these repetitions should be removed

  Michael: handle the deprecated packages after an update